che-dockerfiles/che-sidecar-vale/README.md

  - To update the Dockerfile for the latest version, make a PR against master
  - Ensure VERSION contains the correct version you wish to build
  - To update an older version of the sidecar container, open a PR against the branch for the version you wish to update

+ # Platforms
+ This repository supports multiple architecture builds.
+To add a platform, edit the PLATFORMS file and add your desired platform.